benaug/Spatial-Mark-Resight-Marginal/README.md

 https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/1365-2664.12954

 There are single and multisession versions of each model/sampler.
-Could add multisession gSMR with interspersed marking and sighting.
+Need to add multisession gSMR with interspersed marking and sighting.

 SMR models that allow observation models other than Poisson can be found here: